seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *taṁ taṁ Gotama pucchāmi,* \
 > *ko imaṁ vijaṭaye jaṭaṁ*.
 >
-> "There is a tangle within, and a tangle without, \
+> There is a tangle within, and a tangle without, \
 > The world is entangled with a tangle. \
 > About that, oh Gotama, I ask you, \
-> Who can disentangle this tangle?"
+> Who can disentangle this tangle?

 The Buddha answers the riddle in three verses, the first of which is fairly well known, because it happens to be the opening verse of the *Visuddhimagga*: